IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 The BT Packet Header field is the 18-bit value recovered from the packet capture, and is defined in Volume 2, Part B, Section 6.4 of
 {{Bluetooth-Core}}.
-The most significant 14 bits are reserved and must be zero.
+The most significant 14 bits are reserved and MUST be zero.

 The Flags field represents packed bits defined as follows.